In our Ask the Expert series, we sit down with renowned science and medical professionals to get their insights into how to stay healthy.

 What makes Pendulum Glucose Control different from every other probiotic out there?

-There’s a vast number of probiotics out there that all claim to have various health benefits from general well-being to anti-inflammatory effects.
+There have been a lot of probiotics out there that claim to have various health benefits.

 How do you differentiate good probiotics from bad probiotics?

-The criteria that I would use is solid, high quality, controlled, randomized clinical studies of a probiotic where patients taking the product have demonstrated a measurable, objective benefit.
+The criteria that I would use is solid.
+You need to conduct high-quality, controlled, and randomized clinical studies of a probiotic where patients taking the product have demonstrated a measurable, objective benefit.